cliffordp/tk-smugmug-slideshow-shortcode/readme.txt

 = Highlights =

-* Easily embed a SmugMug Slideshow iframe (not Flash so it works on all devices, including mobile)
+* Easily embed a responsive HTTPS SmugMug Slideshow iframe (not Flash so it works on all devices, including mobile)
 * Customize each slideshow's settings, including Width, Auto Start, Captions, etc.
 * Slideshow is responsive by default (set to 100% Width) but can be modified to be fixed width.
-* Shortcode appears in Visual Editor for live preview, avoiding the need to preview every change by visiting the front-end.
+* Shortcode appears in Classic Editor's Visual Editor for live preview, avoiding the need to preview every change by visiting the front-end.
 * Internationalized / translatable.
 * Lightweight code base using WordPress best practices.
 * Valid HTML5 output.
-* No WP_DEBUG messages
+* No WP_DEBUG messages.
-* Actions and Filters available for developers and advanced customizations
+* Actions and Filters available for developers and advanced customizations.
-* Responsive plugin developer
+* Responsive plugin developer.

 = Complementary Items =

 These items may come in handy for using TK SmugMug Slideshow Shortcode:
 (may contain affiliate links)